shorepine/tulipcc/README.md

 ```
 cd ports/macos
-brew install pkg-config libsoundio
+brew install pkg-config
-make
-# For local dev, copy the needed frameworks into your system.
+# For local development (just your native arch, and shows stderr in terminal)
-# (For packaged apps, this is not needed)
-sudo cp -a SDL2.framework /Library/Frameworks

-./tulip.{arm64,x86_64}
+./build.sh
+./dev/Tulip\ CC.app/Contents/MacOS/tulip

+# Or package for distribution (creates a universal binary)
-./package.sh # makes .app bundle, not necessary if you're just using it locally
+./package.sh # makes .app bundle in dist, not necessary if you're just using it locally
 ```

 ESP32S3: